st00boy/FindU/README.md

 👨‍💻 Author
 Made with ❤️ by st00boy

+⚠️ Disclaimer
+This tool is intended solely for educational and ethical research purposes.
+You must only use FindUs on systems and networks you own or have explicit permission to test.
+Unauthorized scanning or probing of third-party systems without consent is illegal and unethical.

 📜 License
 This project is open-source and free to use under the MIT License.